-Kelley student are encouraged to pursue minors outside of the business school to further explore their interests and round out their college experiences.
+Kelley students are encouraged to pursue minors outside of the business school to further explore their interests and round out their college experiences.
+Kelley academic advisors and career coaches can help students evaluate how outside minors might enhance their professional portfolios.